Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Introduction

 \ind Our work is motivated by recent developments in the literature on social networks and polarization.
 Interacting particle systems are a natural choice of model for such studies.
 In such models, the evolution of agent beliefs (coded as latent variables) depends on their interactions (modeled as a dynamic network).
-In this context, it is natural to assume that agent interactions are heavily influenced by their opinions; agents will tend to favor interactions with similar agents and avoid interactions with agents holding different opinions.
-As a result, it is natural to study dynamic co-evolving systems in which networks evolve over time, and the evolution of both the network and agent opinions depend on one another.
-In the literature on social networks, this co-evolving interaction phenomenon is modeled via so-called co-evolving networks in which the links between the nodes, as well as certain attributes of the nodes, evolve over time in ways that affect each other.
-A non-exhaustive list of dynamic network models within the statistics and social network analysis literature includes dynamic Erd{o}s-R\`{e}nyi graph models \cite{BraHolMan22,BraHolMan23,BhaBudWu19}, dynamic stochastic block models (e.g., \cite{yang2011detecting,xu2014dynamic,corneli2016exact,matias2017statistical,zhang2017finding}), dynamic latent space network models (e.g., \cite{sarkar2006dynamic, sewell2015latent, sewell2015analysis, sewell2016latent, sewell2017latent,Loyal2023}), temporal exponential family random graph models (e.g., \cite{hanneke2010discrete,krivitsky2014separable}), stochastic actor-oriented models (SAOM, e.g., \cite{snijders1997simulation,snijders2010introduction,snijders2017modeling}), and the recently proposed dynamic co-evolving latent space network with attractor models (CLSNA, \cite{Zhuetal23,Panetal24}).
-The SAOM and CLSNA models are inherently co-evolving.
+In this context, it is natural to assume that agent interactions are heavily influenced by their opinions; agents tend to favor interactions with similar agents and avoid interactions with agents holding different opinions.
+As a result, it is natural to study dynamic co-evolving systems in which networks evolve over time, and the evolution of both the network and agent opinions depends on one another.

+\ind In the literature on social networks, this co-evolving interaction phenomenon is modeled via so-called co-evolving networks in which the links between the nodes and certain attributes of the nodes evolve over time in ways that affect each other.
+A non-exhaustive list of dynamic network models within the statistics and social network analysis literature includes dynamic Erd{o}s-R\`{e}nyi graph models \cite{BraHolMan22,BraHolMan23,BhaBudWu19}, dynamic stochastic block models (e.g., \cite{yang2011detecting,xu2014dynamic,corneli2016exact,matias2017statistical,zhang2017finding}), dynamic latent space network models (e.g., \cite{sarkar2006dynamic, sewell2015latent, sewell2015analysis, sewell2016latent, sewell2017latent,Loyal2023}), temporal exponential family random graph models (e.g., \cite{hanneke2010discrete,krivitsky2014separable}), stochastic actor-oriented models (SAOM, e.g., \cite{snijders1997simulation,snijders2010introduction,snijders2017modeling}), opinion dynamics with bounded confidence models (BCOD, \cite{HegKra02,Deffuant2000,PerKerIni22}), and the recently proposed dynamic co-evolving latent space network with attractor models (CLSNA, \cite{Zhuetal23,Panetal24}).
+The SAOM, BCOD, and CLSNA models are inherently co-evolving.
+See Examples \ref{ex::BCOD} and \ref{ex::CLSNA} for more details.